CHAFAH/K8S-Installation-and-setup/README.md

 1. Pods or ControllerManager:
   Containers run in pods
-  controler managers include: replica set/Daemonset/statefulset/Deployment/Colume/Job
+  controller managers include: replica set/Daemonset/statefulset/Deployment/Colume/Job
 2. applications in K8s can be accessed using Service Discovery Service types include
      ClusterIP
      NodePort
      LoadBalancer
-All service types perfoem LB.
+All service types perform LB.
 Service does DNS resolution (call the service and it will route traffic to the pods)

 Where Deployment Takes Place in K8s:

 Deployment takes place in a NameSpace.
 It is a virtual cluster in a Cluster.
-It is used to isolate different environment (prod, dev, test), sales/accnt/payroll It is also used for permissions(dev, engineers)/ resource utilizTION 9Gi/ Performance (priority)
+It is used to isolate different environments (prod, dev, test), sales/account/payroll It is also used for permissions(dev, engineers)/ resource utilizTION 9Gi/ Performance (priority)

-Kubernetes uses kubectl client or UI to run workload
+Kubernetes uses Kubectl client or UI to run workload

 kubectl get ns /  -n: to specify
 NAME              STATUS   AGE